Donald K. Petterson: Foreign Service career

-He was Director of the Liberia Task Force at the U.S. Department of State in 1990, and shortly after that served as Acting Deputy Assistant Secretary of State for the Bureau of African Affairs.
+He was Director of the Liberia Task Force at the U.S. Department of State in 1990, and shortly after served as Acting Deputy Assistant Secretary of State for the Bureau of African Affairs.
 He was chargé d'affaires at the US Embassy in Harare, Zimbabwe, from 1990 to 1991.

 In April 1992, Petterson was studying at the Foreign Service Institute in Arlington, Virginia, when he was nominated by George H. W. Bush as Ambassador to the Sudan.
 He was Ambassador Extraordinary and Plenipotentiary in Khartoum from June 15, 1992, to July 28, 1995, when he retired.

 He was briefly recalled to serve as chargé d’affaires in Liberia from February to August, 1999.

-In 2005, Petterson was appointed as chairman of the Abyei Borders Commission, with the task of settling the borders of Abyei, a district disputed between the Sudan and the newly self-governing South Sudan, and was one of the five independent experts tasked with presenting the Commission's final report.
+In 2005, Petterson was appointed as chairman of the Abyei Borders Commission, with the task of settling the borders of Abyei, a district disputed between the Sudan and the newly self-governing South Sudan.
+He was one of the five independent experts tasked with presenting the Commission's final report.
 Among the other four was Douglas H. Johnson, an author of works on southern Sudan.